 Previously, I worked at startups that provided me with room to explore experimental interactions in fields like social media, education, and automation.
 At Waverly, I was designing tools to help people build content recommendation algorithms using natural language processing.
 At Ground News, I relaunched their full web platform to combat media bias, resulting in 4x growth.
 At Wrk Technologies, I set up the design system that took into account over 1,000 different actions for their human-in-the-loop robotic process automation system.

-Before that, I was at District 3, one of Canada's largest university incubators.
-There I developed a student residency program which enables students to learn hands-on and launch impactful projects.
-Under my supervision, the program resulted in a breakthrough police support program that was rolled out nationwide.
+In 2012, I helped found District 3, one of Canada's largest university incubators.
+When I returned in 2018, I developed a student residency program which enables students to learn hands-on and launch impactful projects.
+Under my supervision, the program resulted in a variety of successful projects including BOLO, the breakthrough police community engagement program that was rolled out across Canada.

 In 2016, I completed the Interaction Design Program at the Copenhagen Institute of Interaction design.
 My projects have been exhibited in Amsterdam, Tokyo, Zagreb, Warsaw, and on the official Arduino blog.

 In 2014, I got my undergraduate degree in Marketing at Concordia University.
 Though I ended up in design, the case competition training and exposure to business concepts continues to influence my work to this day.
 It was there that I discovered my love for startups and became a founding member of District 3 in 2012.